benleov/lib-config-web/README.md

 ```

 Here is an example of how the same web interface can be used for an ini file.
+It also runs on port 8080.
+Note that a settings file called "my_settings.ini" must be present.

 ```java